rhawrami/ipums2db/README.md

 - As noted above, fixed-width files must be decompressed prior to running the program.
 - Currently, there is no check on if you pass the correct pair of DDI and fixed-width files.
 You can pass an irrelevant IPUMS DDI to a fixed width file it's *supposed to match*, and it'll generate a result, but it certainly won't load into any database.
 - Depending on the character/byte width of a variable, some variables which would intuitively be (or are listed as) integer types will instead be character types.
 This should be rare, but it can happen.
-- Error handling on file writes is not set up yet.
+- Error handling on file writes is not that sophisticated at the moment.
+Given that errors at this step should be rare, this is not that big of an issue, but it's still not ideal.